 The business of mining and exploration involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 The Company has no source of revenue, and has significant cash requirements to meet its administrative overhead and maintain its mineral interests.
-The Company announced a financing subsequent to January 31, 2020 (see note 9).
+The Company closed a private placement subsequent to April 30, 2020 (see note 9).